Why does Trump want Greenland and why is it so important?

 “Greenland is covered with Russian and Chinese ships all over the place,” Trump told reporters aboard Air Force One, despite at first saying he didn’t want to talk about it.
 “We need Greenland from the standpoint of national security, and Denmark is not going to be able to do it.”

 Several Trump administration officials, and Trump himself, have doubled down since then.
-On Saturday, two weeks after he first turned his attention back to Greenland, Trump signaled another escalation, saying he would impose tariffs on several European countries unless they reach a deal.
+On Saturday, Trump signaled another escalation, saying he would impose a 10% tariff on goods from Denmark, Finland, France, Germany, the Netherlands, Norway, Sweden, and the United Kingdom.
+It would increase to 25% if an agreement is not reached by June 1.

-“We have subsidized Denmark, and all of the Countries of the European Union, and others, for many years by not charging them Tariffs, or any other forms of remuneration,” Trump wrote in a Truth Social post.
-“Now, after Centuries, it is time for Denmark to give back — World Peace is at stake!”
+The tariff threats triggered an emergency meeting of European countries’ representatives over the weekend, and French President Emmanuel Macron reportedly asked the European Union to activate its so-called anti-coercion instrument, colloquially known as a “trade bazooka.”
+That could involve suspending US company licenses or taxing US services.

+By Wednesday, lawmakers in the European Parliament blocked a vote to ratify a US-European trade deal.

 What has Trump said before?